 Investment-Based Corporate Bond Pricing

 A standard assumption of structural models of default is that firms' assets evolve exogenously.
-In this paper, we document the importance of accounting for investment options in models of credit risk.
-In the presence of financing and investment frictions, firm-level variables which proxy for asset composition carry explanatory power for credit spreads beyond leverage.
-As a result, cross-sectional studies of credit spreads that fail to control for the interdependence of leverage and investment decisions are unlikely to be very informative.
+In this paper, we examine the importance of accounting for investment options in models of credit risk.
+In the presence of financing and investment frictions, firm-level variables that proxy for asset composition are significant determinants of credit spreads beyond leverage and asset volatility, because they capture the systematic risk of firms' assets.
+Cross-sectional studies of credit spreads that fail to control for the interdependence of leverage and investment decisions are unlikely to be very informative.
 Such frictions also give rise to a realistic term structure of credit spreads in a production economy.

 Keywords: Real investment, dynamic capital structure, default risk, credit spreads, recursive preferences, macroeconomic risk